 When does the title get updated for my property?

-As a title is only accurate at the time it is registered, any suburb or address changes that occur after being issued will not be updated on the title.
+A title is only accurate at the time it is registered, any suburb or address changes that occur after being issued will not be updated on the title.

 Will the change affect my property value?

 Updates to Google Maps and Apple Maps